-The draw down of the low-level operation of the environmental regulators at the Pike and Katarapko Floodplains is continuing with the water level being gradually lowered back to the normal operating level.
+The draw down of the operation of the environmental regulators at the Pike and Katarapko Floodplains is nearing completion with the water level almost back to the normal operating level.
 Pumping is continuing at one site higher on the floodplain at Pike to water regenerating lignum and black box and to provide habitat for birds and frogs.